aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-security/read-only-presentatiom/_index.md

 The Read-Only recommendation is a simple yet effective deterrent that discourages editing because users have to perform a task to remove it before they are allowed to edit a presentation.
 If you do not want users to make changes to a presentation and want to tell them about this in a polite way, then the Read-Only recommendation may a good option for you.

-> If a presentation with the **Read-Only** protection gets opened in older Microsoft PowerPoint versions—which do not support the recently introduced function—the **Read-Only** recommendation gets ignored (the presentation is opened normally).
+> If a presentation with the **Read-Only** protection gets opened in an older Microsoft PowerPoint application—which does not support the recently introduced function—the **Read-Only** recommendation gets ignored (the presentation is opened normally).

 Aspose.Slides for .NET allows you to set a presentation to **Read-Only**, which means users (after they open the presentation) see the **Read-Only** recommendation.
 This sample code shows you how to set a presentation to **Read-Only** in C# using Aspose.Slides: